Bog Hoverfly Species Recovery Project

 Bog Hoverfly (Eristalis cryptarum) © astmuc (iNaturalist, CC BY 4.0)

-The Bog Hoverfly (Eristalis cryptarum) is an extremely rare species of hoverfly in the UK.
+The Bog Hoverfly (Eristalis cryptarum) is an extremely rare UK hoverfly species.
 It was previously known from multiple locations across the south of England, including Cornwall, Somerset, Dorset, and as far east as the New Forest.
-However, since the middle of the 20th century the species range has declined, and it is now only known from a handful of sites on Dartmoor National Park in Devon.
+However, since the middle of the 20th century, the species’ range has declined, and it is now only known from a handful of sites on Dartmoor National Park in Devon.

 View more information